-Are You Moving From or To Idaho?
+Are You Moving To Idaho?

 Did you know that Idaho is the fastest-growing state in the US?
-People often associate Idaho with potatoes but today, Idaho has grown much past potatoes.
+People often associate Idaho with potatoes but today, Idaho has grown many past potatoes.
 Idaho offers a plethora of healthcare, government, and tech jobs.
 This coupled with a low cost of living has attracted droves of people to settle in Idaho.

 Idaho is a colorful state, from the gorgeous oaks along the Salmon River to the distinctive blue football field of Boise State.
 Heading north from Boise to the mountains along the Payette River popular for tubing & Rafting. then a scenic drive of Rt 97 along the waterfront ending at beautiful Cour d’Alene.